matthiasferch/tsm/README.md

     v1.multiply(v2); // writes the result of the multiplication into v1 v2.multiply(v1); // writes the result of the multiplication into v2

 The reason for all of these different ways of doing the same thing is that object allocation in JavaScript is slow and dynamic allocation shoud therefore be reduced to a minimum.
-[See here for details.](http://wunderwerk.blogspot.de/2012/11/typescriptjavascript-minimizing-garbage.html)

 For this reason, static methods offer an optional destination parameter: